 Fairsle from Fair Isle

-One of the most popular items on our website, particularly for men is the Fairisle Tank top
+One of the most popular items on our website, for both men and women, is the Fairisle Tank top.

 Fair Isle is a traditional knitting technique used to create multiple coloured rows of pattern.